 NOTICE: The copy card program was discontinued on June 30th, 2016.
 There will no longer be any way to "load" money on Value Cards or I-Cards for use in the copy machines.
 Campus Vending will continue to refund money on cards.

-Unfortunately, the Funk Library does not allow copies to be charged to departmental accounts.
-However, there are alternative methods.
-The Interlibrary Borrowing office provides a service called Doc Express.
-It is a fee-based photocopy service, available to UIUC faculty, staff, and students to obtain copies of articles from journals found in the UIUC campus library system.
+Doc Express is a free photocopy service, available to UIUC faculty, staff, and graduate students to obtain copies of articles from journals found in the UIUC campus library system.
 This is a photocopy service for library users that may not have time to do the footwork themselves or prefer to have their materials copied for them.
-Faculty and staff are charged $3.00 per article (up to 30 pages per article).
-Students are charged $5.00 per article (up to 30 pages per article).
+Undergraduate students are charged $5.00 per article (up to 30 pages per article).
 For more information on this program, please read the UIUCDoc Express page.
 Don't forget to check to see if we have an online subscription to the journal you are interested in.

 There are no public fax machines in any of the campus libraries.
 Campus Printing does offer faxing services, and Champaign Public Library has a fee-based public fax machine.
 There are also online faxing services.